|

 Eichhornia crassipes (Aquatic) (Water Hyacinth) - The petioles on this aquatic plant are swollen which allow it to float on the water.
 The lengths of the petiole can vary from 6 inches to 2 feet, as they get longer the swollen portion becomes elongated.
 The leaves have distinct parallel veins that run the entire 3 to 4 inch length.
 Clusters of beautiful orchid-like lilac flowers rise from the center of the leaves in the spring to fall.
 If planted in an outdoor pond it may die back in the winter.
 Does not flourish floating about aimlessly.
 Needs a permanent spot to prosper.
 This plant is a major weed in central California waterways and while useful in the pond to remove nutrients from the water it also robs waterways or oxygen and blocks light from reaching all other plants.

-The information about Eichhornia crassipes displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Eichhornia crassipes that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |